jetengine

 “We wanted to see if we could build a little engine that runs almost entirely out of additive manufacturing parts,” Grimm said.
 “This was a fun side project.”

 The GE team couldn’t build the complexity of a whole commercial aircraft engine into their working model.
 But instead, they got plans for a simpler engine developed for remote control model planes and customized them for their 3D printing machines.
 Their final product measures around a foot long by about eight inches tall.
+There you have it 3d offers cutting-edge technology for your printing needs.

 Source: Digital Trends